tomjwells/coti-node-monitoring/README.md

 ## 1. Clone the Repository

 For organizational purposes, I suggest having your Coti node located under the directory `~/coti-node`.
 We will install the monitoring setup alongside that directory, under `~/coti-node-monitoring`.
+From your home directory, run

 ```
-cd ~ && git clone https://github.com/tj-wells/coti-node-monitoring.git && cd coti-node-monitoring
+git clone https://github.com/tj-wells/coti-node-monitoring.git && cd coti-node-monitoring
 ```

 ## 2. Install the Loki plugin

 Loki is a log aggregation system that stores and queries logs from your applications.
 Loki needs special access to Docker's internals to collect logs from the container running inside Docker.
 Loki's way of obtaining this access is by means of a Docker plugin.

-I have included a script `install_loki_plugin.sh` to automatically install and configure the plugin.
+I have included a script `install_loki_plugin.sh` to automatically install the plugin.
 If it does not work, please let me know, or you can read the script and try to follow its steps.

 The script requires sudo priviliges, so run